-I was doing some quilt blog-hopping the other day when I saw this tutorial on how to take an ordinary four-patch block, cut it up, and turn it into a cool version of a nine-patch block.
+I was doing some quilt blog-hopping the other day when I saw this tutorial on how to take an ordinary four-patch block, cut it up, and turn it into a cool new block that looks much more interesting than the original.
 I just had to try it for myself.
-And here are the results.
-I started with this four-patch block:Then I used my ruler and rotary cutter to cut the block vertically and horizontally, 1-1/2″ from the center seam.
-After I cut it, it looked like this:

 Then I rotated the inner cut sections so the reds and whites alternated, like this: